Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzExpressRouteCircuitAuthorization.md

 ## SYNTAX

 ```
-Remove-AzureRmExpressRouteCircuitAuthorization [-Name <String>] -ExpressRouteCircuit <PSExpressRouteCircuit>
+Remove-AzExpressRouteCircuitAuthorization [-Name <String>] -ExpressRouteCircuit <PSExpressRouteCircuit>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmExpressRouteCircuitAuthorization** cmdlet removes an authorization assigned to an ExpressRoute circuit.
+The **Remove-AzExpressRouteCircuitAuthorization** cmdlet removes an authorization assigned to an ExpressRoute circuit.
 ExpressRoute circuits connect your on-premises network to Azure by using a connectivity provider instead of the public Internet.
 The owner of an ExpressRoute circuit can create as many as 10 authorizations for each circuit; these authorizations generate an authorization key that can be used by a virtual network owner to connect his or her network to the circuit.
 There can only be one authorization per virtual network.
-At any time, however, the circuit owner can use **Remove-AzureRmExpressRouteCircuitAuthorization** to remove the authorization assigned to a virtual network.
+At any time, however, the circuit owner can use **Remove-AzExpressRouteCircuitAuthorization** to remove the authorization assigned to a virtual network.
 When that happens the corresponding virtual network is no longer able to use the ExpressRoute circuit to connect to Azure.